 What can I do with this degree?

 Some graduates may go immediately to work while other graduates continue their education at a 4-year university.

 Cost of Attendance

-For general college expense, students view LCCC’s tuition and fees Web page.
+For general college expenses, students should view LCCC’s cost of attendance.
 There are additional fees for certain theatre courses.